White and Black, Merle, Lilac, Blue Merle, Chocolate, Tan, Red, Sable Merle

 What’s the Price of Border Collie Puppies?

-Border Collies can be quite expensive since they’ve been bred for specific purposes, often sporting a price range between $1200 to $4500.
+Border Collies can be considerably expensive since they’ve been bred for specific purposes, often sporting a price range between $1200 to $4500.
 Premium Border Collie puppies can go for more than $6000, depending on the lineage.
 Things like bloodlines, genetics, and physical attributes will influence the final price for each pup.

 Where to Find a Reputable Border Collie Breeder